 Moroccans LOVE mint tea.
 There is always a pot on whether it’s a cold winter day or a scorching hot summer day.
 For me, hot tea is not something I can enjoy when it’s warm outside.
 I’ve tried but it’s just not happening.

-There isn’t a culture here or drinking iced tea which surprised me a little however there is also an aversion to ice and cold drinks so maybe I shouldn’t have been as surprised.
+Moroccan drinks don’t really include anything iced, which surprised me because iced tea seems like it would be very popular!
+However, there is also an aversion to ice and cold drinks so maybe I shouldn’t have been as surprised.

 I’ve made it my mission to convert the family to drinking iced tea in summer starting with this recipe!

 Do you need to use mint in this recipe?